programme

 17:30 - 23:00

 Underground, a 1.2-ton robotic arm roars to life.
 The Mad King, part of Bram Ellens’ series Robots in Captivity, blurs the line between machine and creature.
-The Mad King invites you to step closer, and to ask: when does a machine become alive?
+This industrial robot moves like a trapped animal, chained to the floor, its strength both fascinating and unsettling.

 Supported by Stichting Will en Jan van Hoof Fonds.